Josh Naylor Preview, Player Props: Guardians vs. Twins

-On Monday, Josh Naylor (.325 slugging percentage in past 10 games, with no homers) and the Cleveland Guardians play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
+On Tuesday, Josh Naylor (.395 slugging percentage in past 10 games, with no homers) and the Cleveland Guardians play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
 First pitch is at 6:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Rays.
+He racked up two hits (going 2-for-3) in his most recent appearance against the Twins.

 Josh Naylor Game Info & Props vs. the Twins